Local transport plan

-Local transport plans, divided into full local transport plans (LTP) and local implementation plans for transport (LIP) are an important part of transport planning in England.
+Local transport plans, divided into full local transport plans (LTP) and local implementation plans for transport (LIP), are an important part of transport planning in England.
 Strategic transport authorities (county councils, unitary authorities, passenger transport authorities and London Borough councils), are expected to prepare them as forward-looking plans covering a number of years (typically five years), and present them to the Department for Transport (DfT).
+For instance, Oxfordshire County Council developed its second LTP in April 2006, and the LTP was implemented until March 2011.

 Different arrangements apply to Scotland, Wales and Northern Ireland as transport is a devolved matter.